Price Floors Module

 data.skipRate integer skipRate is a random function whose input value is any integer 0 through 100 to determine when to skip all floor logic, where 0 is always use floor data and 100 is always skip floor data.
 The use case is for publishers or floor providers to learn bid behavior when floors are applied or skipped.
 Analytics adapters will have access to model version (if defined) when skipped is true to signal the module is in floors mode.
 If skipRate is supplied in both the root level of the floors object and within the data object, the skipRate configuration within the data object shall prevail.
 0

-data.floorsSchemaVersion string The module supports two version of the data schema.
+data.floorsSchemaVersion integer The module supports two version of the data schema.
 Version 1 allows for only one model to be applied in a given data set, whereas Version 2 allows you to sample multiple models selected by supplied weights.
 If no schema version is provided, the module will assume version 1 for the sake of backwards compatiblity.
 1

 data.modelTimestamp int Epoch timestamp associated with modelVersion.
 Can be used to track model creation of floor file for post auction analysis. -